bitnami/charts/bitnami/grafana/README.md

 ### Using custom configuration

-Grafana support multiples configuration files.
+Grafana supports multiples configuration files.
 Using kubernetes you can mount a file using a ConfigMap.
 For example, to mount a custom `grafana.ini` file or `custom.ini` file you can create a ConfigMap like the following:

 ```yaml
 apiVersion: v1